bashojs/basho/README.md

 basho 10**2
 ```

 The option -p avoids printing the final result.
-This is not often used, but you might want to use it along with the error() function defined later; to validate inputs and throw an error if invalid.
+This is rarely used, but it is sometimes useful along with the error() function described later.

 ```bash
 # Prints nothing